 Surveillance well Y1 and Y2 are designed for monitoring remaining oil of YSM oilfield.
 Thanks to monitoring results and architecture findings, we find that the upper interval of the NgII3-1 sand has watered out slightly due to protection from mud semi-filling the channels.
-After analyzed the production history of Y3H12 well area and the formation of the channels which are semi-filled by mud in braided river deposition environment (Figs. 5 and 6), we conclude that the southern area of surveillance well Y1 has significant remaining oil since mud semi-filling channels make top interval survived from water-out.
-Therefore, a horizontal well Y3H12, aiming at producing the remaining oil in the top interval, was placed in the southern area of Y1.
-It achieves great stimulation performance, which has daily oil production of 8t/d and water cut of 65% (Fig.7).
+After analyzing the production history of Y3H12 well area and the formation of the channels which are semi-filled by mud in braided river deposition environment (Figs.5 and 6), we conclude that the southern area of surveillance well Y1 has significant

-Fig.6 Well section of channel sand with mud semi-filling in Y3H12 well area
+Fig.5 Semi-filled channel sand in Y3H12 well area